awsdocs/amazon-ec2-user-guide/doc_source/security-group-rules.md

     + A different security group for a peer VPC in a VPC peering connection
 + **\(Optional\) Description**: You can add a description for the rule, which can help you identify it later\.
 A description can be up to 255 characters in length\.
 Allowed characters are a\-z, A\-Z, 0\-9, spaces, and \.\_\-:/\(\)\#,@\[\]\+=;\{\}\!$\*\.

+When you create a security group rule, AWS assigns a unique ID to the rule\.
+You can use the ID of a rule when you use the API or CLI to modify or delete the rule\.

 When you specify a security group as the source or destination for a rule, the rule affects all instances that are associated with the security group\.
 Incoming traffic is allowed based on the private IP addresses of the instances that are associated with the source security group \(and not the public IP or Elastic IP addresses\)\.
 For more information about IP addresses, see [Amazon EC2 instance IP addressing](using-instance-addressing.md)\.
 If your security group rule references a security group in a peer VPC, and the referenced security group or VPC peering connection is deleted, the rule is marked as stale\.
 For more information, see [Working with Stale Security Group Rules](https://docs.aws.amazon.com/vpc/latest/peering/vpc-peering-security-groups.html#vpc-peering-stale-groups) in the *Amazon VPC Peering Guide*\.

 If there is more than one rule for a specific port, Amazon EC2 applies the most permissive rule\.
 For example, if you have a rule that allows access to TCP port 22 \(SSH\) from IP address `203.0.113.1`, and another rule that allows access to TCP port 22 from everyone, everyone has access to TCP port 22\.

+When you add, update, or remove rules, the changes are automatically applied to all instances associated with the security group\.